miafranc/porter/README.md

 # Implementation

 The exact algorithm can be found in [http://tartarus.org/martin/PorterStemmer/def.txt](http://tartarus.org/martin/PorterStemmer/def.txt), therefore it won't be repeated here.
-I will only discuss some of the rules, to understand the underlying idea.
+I will only discuss some of the rules, to understand the underlying idea and the implementation.

 A word can be represented by sequences of consonants and vowels, and can be written in the following compact form: